-In 2012 and 2013, Public Health Institute (PHI) received funds from the Summit Foundation to provide grants to strengthen innovative organizations that work with youth leaders to improve adolescent sexual and reproductive health (ASRH) and adolescent sexual and reproductive rights in Belize, Guatemala, Honduras and Quintana Roo, Mexico.
+From 2006-2011, Public Health Institute (PHI) received funds from the Summit Foundation and the World Bank to provide grants to strengthen 43 innovative organizations that work with youth leaders to improve adolescent sexual and reproductive health (ASRH) and adolescent sexual and reproductive rights in Belize, Guatemala, Honduras and Quintana Roo, Mexico.
 The objective of these grants was to strengthen the capacity of small- and medium-sized organizations in these countries to respond to the need for education, services, and information for adolescents in the region.

 It is our pleasure to share highlights from these Institutional Strengthening projects:

 Project Title: Youth Without Borders to Improve Sexual and Reproductive Health

 Goal: Strengthen the capacity of the executive body of the Asociación Jóvenes en Movimiento (AJEM, or “Youth in Action”) as well as its programs and projects, within the scope of the institution’s strategic plan for 2012 to 2015, in order to improve sexual and reproductive health (SRH) among adolescents and youth in Honduras.

 - Update knowledge surrounding SRH, leadership, and communication skills of the facilitator team of AJEM through participatory outdoor recreational activities (5 modules) in order to strengthen the community interventions for local youth in 2012.